straszydto/GNOR_V4/README.md

 7. Browse to the ZIP file you downloaded.
 8. Select the ZIP file.
 9. Click **Open** to install the library.
-10. Repeat this process for the second custom library.
+10. Repeat this process for each remaining custom library.

 Using ZIP files from the **Releases** page is recommended because they provide a specific tested version of the library rather than the latest development snapshot from the repository.